 Nature of the contract must be retained

-The requirement that the nature of the contract must be retained seems to derive from Attwood v Lamont, but it is quite difficult to apply.
+Courts will not delete words if doing so would change the very nature of the contract.
 In Attwood v Lamont, the plaintiff owned a general outfitters.
-The defendant was employed in the tailoring department as a tailor and cutter.
-He found that his contract of employment bound him, after leaving his employment, not to be concerned in trade or business of a tailor, dressmaker, general draper, milliner, hatter, haberdasher, gentlemen’s, ladies’ or children’s outfitter.
-It was suggested that the clause could be made reasonable by cutting out all the trades except ‘tailor.’
+The defendant worked in the tailoring department as a tailor and cutter.
+His contract of employment bound him, after leaving his job, not to be concerned in trade or business of a tailor, dressmaker, general draper, milliner, hatter, haberdasher, gentlemen’s, ladies’ or children’s outfitter.
+It was suggested the clause could be made reasonable by cutting out all the trades except ‘tailor.’
 The Court of Appeal refused to do this, treating the covenant as an entirety, intended to cover all aspects of the plaintiff’s business.
 To sever it would be to affect its nature.

 The current approach